ngaut/stackvm/best_practices/research_analysis_basic.md

-# Research & Analysis Tasks Requiring Multi-Aspect Analysis
+# Research & Analysis Tasks Requiring Multi-Aspect Analysis and Synthesis

 These tasks require in-depth analysis of multiple aspects of a topic to provide comprehensive answers.
+This task aligns well with categories such as Technical Design and Product Overview, as it emphasizes essential design principles and an overview of product features.

-Goal Examples:
+Task Examples:
 - What makes TiDB a good choice for SaaS, especially for multi-tenancy architecture?
 (English)
-- Can you provide an overview of TiDB, including its technical aspects, a gaming company use case, and pricing information?
-(English)
 - Can you provide an overview of TiDB, including its technical aspects, a use case from a gaming company found in our blogs, and information on pricing?
 (English)
 - What is the scalability of TiDB?
 (English)
 - What is TiDB, and what are its main features and use cases?
 (English)
-- Can you provide an overview of TiDB, including its technical aspects, a use case in a Web3 company using TiDB (specifically Chainbase and KNN3), and a comparison with MySQL?
-(English)
 - What is TiCDC?
 (English)
+- How is vector search used?
+- How is vector search implemented in TiDB?

 ---